 Barrett’s knee smashed into a metal breastplate with the horrible sound of metal wrenching.
-There was also the sound of metal wires snapping as Kalyani’s steel-like hairs broke from the force placed on them by the pulling opposed with Barrett’s knee pushing against the breastplate- and the berserk energy surrounding Barrett’s arm.
-Kalyani went flying, but at the same time all of her various weapons struck Barrett in the back.
+There was also the sound of metal wires snapping as Kaylani’s steel-like hairs broke from the force placed on them by the pulling opposed with Barrett’s knee pushing against the breastplate- and the berserk energy surrounding Barrett’s arm.
+Kaylani went flying, but at the same time all of her various weapons struck Barrett in the back.

 Barrett’s back suddenly resembled a porcupine… and his particular arena went silent.
 Then came the sound of metal raining onto the stone.
 First fell the metal orbs, but Barrett brushed his back to dislodge the spikes and blades.
 He was glad they weren’t barbed… but he supposed that would be outside of the courtesy of a ‘friendly’ tournament.